-Colorado launches 'Drive High, Get a DUI' pot campaignMarch 13th, 2014 in Health /
+Colorado launches 'Drive High, Get a DUI' pot campaignMarch 13, 2014 in Medicine & Health / Health

 Colorado has launched a "Drive High, Get a DUI" ad campaign to deter motorists from taking the wheel after consuming marijuana in the US state, which legalized recreational pot in January.